Sustain Wales Summit

-The Summit will look at different aspects of procurement in the context of a variety of economic sectors.
-We will share good practice and ideas from local, national and international organisations.
+The Summit looked at different aspects of procurement in the context of a variety of economic sectors.
+Sharing good practice and ideas from local, national and international organisations.
+Our themes focused on:

 - Procurement 4Rs